In its sealed state, the Utility partition is marked as the 'active' partition in the

 only as reliable as that text file.
 The Express Service Code is not read from anywhere,

-it is calculated from the Service Tag.
+from the Service Tag.
 If the Service Tag in seal.ini is

 changed a different Express Service Code would be generated.